djdomi/squidguard-blocklist/README.md

 ## Test Configuration and reload Squid to apply.
 You usually only need one solution, but both can work in coexistance.

-> squid -k parse - verify if an error is occuring if not
+` squid -k parse `
-> /etc/init.d/squid reload
+>- verify if an error is occuring if not `/etc/init.d/squid reload` should get no error now...